 Requests to Keep Directory Information Private

 Students may request that Directory Information be kept private.
-To do this, contact the Office of the Registrar.
+To do this, contact Registration and Academic Records.

 If you are currently enrolled in or receiving services from another educational agency or institution (not limited to the Minnesota State system), the university will disclose your records to those entities for purposes related to your enrollment.
 If you intend to enroll at another educational institution, the university will disclose your records to that institution for purposes related to your enrollment or transfer.
 If you request, you may receive a copy of your records that the university disclosed to the other educational agency or institution.

 You have the right to request a copy of records that have been disclosed.
 You also have the right to request a hearing to correct any inaccurate, incomplete, or misleading information in those disclosed records.
 For further information about your rights, please contact the Registrar at the college or university that supplied the records.

 Students have the right to inspect and review their education records within 45 days of the day the University receives a written request for access.